GenZone — Nav Bar

 Dubai’s population growth story is nothing short of remarkable.
 Let’s look at the numbers:

 That’s an addition of 150,000 new residents in just one year.
-Many question whether this growth is sustainable, but if we analyze historical patterns and current trends, the answer is clear: population growth is accelerating, not slowing down.
+Many question whether this growth is sustainable and some wonder “will Dubai real estate crash?”, but if we analyze historical patterns and current trends, the answer is clear: population growth is accelerating, not slowing down.

 Over the last 12 months, Dubai welcomed 140,000 new residents, and as more global businesses establish a presence here, that number could climb even higher.
 Historically, Dubai’s population grew at 3% annually, but now we are seeing growth rates closer to 5% annually.
 Some projections even suggest 6% to 10%, though we consider that overly optimistic for conservative forecasting.